namchid/Electron-SSR-Web-Components/README.md

 ## Note

 Port 3000: Shady DOM

 Port 4000: Shadow DOM

 The Shadow DOM version (runs on port 4000) is for web components that use Shadow DOM.
-It is adapted from Kevin's [WC-SSR]
+It is adapted from Kevin's [WC-SSR].

 ## Setup
 Install [Node.js] and npm